-There is a list of questions you can ask each character to try to get more information from them.
-If the problem persists, you may need to supply them with an item from your inventory.
-A bit like in old interactive adventures like "Broken Sword," so to speak.
-The news guy, for example, won't tell you anything until you throw him a penny, and offering a lighter to a man who smokes will help make you a friend.
+There is a list of questions you can ask each character to try and get more information from them.
+If the problem persists, you may need to provide them with an item from your inventory.
+Kind of like in old interactive adventures like “Broken Sword,” so to speak.
+The news guy, for example, won't tell you anything until you toss him a dime, and offering the lighter to a man who smokes will help make you friends.

-Other times, you have to look for clues in the same way.
-In one of the phases of the game, to identify the victim you will have to physically walk in the area with the phone pointed to the ground, looking for the lost wallet.
+Other times, you have to look for clues the same way.
+In one of the stages of the game, to identify the victim you will have to physically walk around the area with the phone pointed to the ground, looking for the lost wallet.

 Attention to historical details

-Not only is the story based on a real crime, but it is designed to match closely with the real world places where every event has happened.
-Artist Andy Yong modeled and animated the characters based on real-life photos, where possible, and the team worked closely with local historians to find out all the behind the scenes. historical story.
+Not only is the story based on a real crime, but it's designed to closely match with the real-world locations where each event happened.
+Artist Andy Yong modeled and animated the characters based on real-life photos wherever possible, and the team worked closely with local historians to uncover all the backstories of the. historical event.